 1. Prayer never works

 It may seem to work from time to time but in reality, it doesn’t.
-Try praying for something that is impossible and it will never happen.
+Try praying for something that is deemed impossible and it will never happen.
 Why?
 Well, because it is impossible.
 Imagine all the people on Earth right now, imagine what they are praying for.
 People praying for peace in their country, people praying for food, for shelter, for safety, for healing, for the floods to spare them, for a successful exam, for anything you can imagine.
 If you do an analysis on the prayers that get answered, you’ll see it is only the prayers that had a fairly realistic chance of coming true regardless.
 You can pass an exam without prayer if you study but no matter how hard you pray, food never falls from the sky, God never restores an amputee, God never brings peace.
 He will help you find a parking space though.

 It should be painfully obvious that prayer accomplishes nothing.
 In fact, nothing fails like prayer!

-This is completely at odds with the words of Jesus though, who promised that anything you ask in his name, he’ll do.
+This is completely at odds with the words of Jesus who promised that anything you ask in his name, he’ll do.
 No conditions, no excuses: ask and ye shall receive.
 But you don’t.
 Why?
 God doesn’t answer prayers because God doesn’t exist.